DexterBinary/DexterBinary/README.md

 ## Ello
 My name is Declan S, a 17 year old student.
 Most of the stuff I work on includes embedded systems with the Arduino, Nordic and ESP32 suites.
+I also work on the data analysis for some of the embedded projects I do using python using mainly the python libraries matplotlib, pandas and numpy.

 Some stats: